Marshall E. Price (white)

 her murderer.
 The Sun reported that when the culprit was found, he would "be tried by Judge Lynch."2

 The Dean murder led to a frenzy of activity to find the culprit.
 A jury of inquest was assembled to gather any clues about the crime.
 The county commissioners offered $500 for information leading to the murderer.
 Sallie Dean's remains were exhumed for an autopsy.
 The investigation was initially racially motivated, "the theory first advanced," the Sun reported, "was that only some brutal negro could commit such a crime," but that theory was rejected by April 1, and residents of the area began to suspect that the cultprit was a white man who was known to them.3However, the community did not suspect a white man until they had already questioned a number of innocent African Americans.
-A man on the jury named Marshall Price turned suspiction towards a tramp that he claimed he had seen walking with a bundle near the road in the afternoon.
+A man on the jury named Marshall Price turned suspicion towards a tramp that he claimed he had seen walking with a bundle near the road in the afternoon.
 The tramp had not been seen since.
 Another suspect was a young mulatto boy about 20 years of age who was last spotted at the Federalsburg train station on his way to Seaford, Delaware.
-He was arrested the next day but was able to present an alibi to the jury which proved that he was not in the area at the time of Sallie Dean's murder.
+He was arrested the next day but presented an alibi to the jury which proved that he was not in the area at the time of Sallie Dean's murder.
 A black man named Charles Ross was arrested in Baltimore on a schooner at the request of Sheriff W.J.
 Dukes of Talbot County because he was walking near the road where the murder took place towards the Choptank river.
 Ross explained that he boarded the ship at around 10:00 a.m. the morning of the murder.
 As Ross was being questioned in Baltimore, he explained that his mother had driven him to the docks between 7:00 a.m. and 8:00 a.m.
-Tuesday morning, and it was confirmed.4
+Tuesday morning, and this was confirmed.4

 Mr. George H. Russum, Price's lawyer, entered a plea of not guilty to the charges against his client.
 Marshall Price listened to the testimony from 14 witnesses, with little reaction to each story.
 All speculative evidence, but the witnesses all figured Price could be capable of such an act.
 The most damaging testimony against Price however, was his own confession recorded when he was interviewed by police in Baltimore City.
 On the second day of the trial, the crowd was not as large but just as rowdy, and the judge had to bring order to the court numerous times to hear the witnesses' testimony.
 Mr. Russum and Price's defense team had only one defense, and it was that they had nothing to present.
 One of Marshall Price's lawyers, Mr. Thomas, wished to have the confession thrown out because if the judge ignored the parts about Mr. Corkran's involvement, the entire statement should be void; he was overruled.
 The defense could do little during the trial to prevent the guilty verdict handed down on the morning of May 2.
 It was peculiar that almost all the witnesses for the defense, mostly doctors used to show Price's unstable mindset, were never asked to take the stand.
 Price had been composed throughout the trial, but showed worried emotion as he was found guilty of first degree murder.9